SEERABHASKARRAO/CodeChef/README.md

-# Hacker-rank
+# Codechef
-codes in python
+all codes in python